GSA/digitalgov.gov/content/news/2020/06/2020-06-11-build-sites-to-address-the-entire-user-journey.md

 ### Select the tools you’ll use

-Tools can range from pen and paper to spreadsheets to concept-mapping software like Mural, Miro, or slide deck tools.
+Tools can range from pen and paper to spreadsheets to concept-mapping software or slide deck tools.
 The tools you use should prioritize collaboration over complexity.
 A high-fidelity version of the journey map will come later.
 When selecting the right tool consider:

 -   Which tool are you most confident using?